 Hire expert services of certified security professionals: Nothing can replace human expertise.
 So, hire the services of certified security professionals to heighten your security measures and strategy.
 It is only with the help of such professionals can you conduct penetration testing to find loopholes that machines cannot.

 Do not ignore updates: Updates contain important patches and must not be ignored.
 Always keep your software, application, browser, etc. updated.

 Whitelisting is as important as blacklisting applications, software, etc. By whitelisting, you are denying permission to access your systems and applications by default and allowing only those requests that are approved.

 Implementing security protocols: As discussed earlier, be proactive about cybersecurity.
-Put in place a security protocol, raise awareness about it among your employees, end-users and other stakeholders and implement it so that everyone knows their roles and responsibilities in case attacks happens.
+Put in place a security protocol, raise awareness about it among your employees, end-users, and other stakeholders, and implement it so that everyone knows their roles and responsibilities in case attacks happen.

 Zero-day threats are emerging as the biggest threats to organizations today.
 So, it is important to take the necessary steps to secure zero-day threats and save millions of dollars for your organizations.
 If Organization takes a proactive approach towards security they can stay one step ahead of the hackers as they have to address and know about risks only for their own applications and take steps to prevent it before hackers can hack them.
 Hackers on the other front have to spread their net to find weak spots before they target.
 So proactive, continuous and business priority to security fixes is a must-have for the organization to stay one step ahead of hackers and mitigate zero-day threats.